justinpenner/type-design-resources/README.md

 - [Some guidelines and recommendations for the design of a Hebrew book typeface](https://issuu.com/gerryleonidas/docs/2003_dissertation_adistern) (MA dissertation by Adi Stern)

+### Canadian Syllabics

+- [Lava Syllabics type specimen [PDF]](https://www.typotheque.com/fonts/lava/syllabics/getpdf) A well-researched and invaluable look at the process behind designing a Canadian Syllabics typeface, which includes many special features to support a wide range of local preferences for languages that use this script.

 ### Math symbols

 - [Fonts for Mathematics](http://www.typoma.com/publ/20041002-atypi.pdf), presentation slides by Johannes Küster at ATypI 2004 in Prague [Mirror](https://web.archive.org/web/20201007161310/http://www.typoma.com/publ/20041002-atypi.pdf)